siddhi-io/www/en/docs/docs/config-guide.md

 ```

 !!! note "Metrics history and reporting interval"
-    If the `wso2.metrics.reporting.jdbc` subsection is not enabled, the information relating to metrics history will not be persisted for future references.
+    If the `metrics.reporting.jdbc` subsection is not enabled, the information relating to metrics history will not be persisted for future references.
 Also note the that the reporting will only start to update the database after the given `pollingPeriod` time has elapsed.

 Information about the parameters configured under the `jdbc.dataSource` subsection in the Siddhi Configuration yaml is as follows.